 What If I Need By Medication Urgently?

 This should only happen in very exceptional circumstances.
 Your medication is your responsibility and you must ensure that you have sufficient supply in order to be able to order in good time.

-However, in very exceptional circumstances, if you have run out of medication or will need it sooner than the 48 hours noticed required, a prescription can be issued urgently.
-This request will be actioned on a best endeavours basis, but our receptionists will always to accommodate wherever possible.
+However, in very exceptional circumstances, if you have run out of medication or will need it sooner than the 48 hours notice required, a prescription can be issued urgently.
+This request will be actioned on a best endeavours basis, our receptionists will always accommodate wherever possible.

 How Do I Get More Medication That The Hospital Has Recommended?

 If you have been to see a specialist, or been an inpatient in hospital for any reason and your medication has changed, you should be given at least 2 – 4 weeks supply of your new medication by the hospital.
 This will allow you and the hospital time to notify us of any change.